darhrmsarm03/Cybersecurity-ontology-for-Smart-Devices/README.md

   <img src="Image/image3.png" alt="alt text" />
 </p>

-Figure 3: describes the Data properties
+Figure 3 describes the Data properties

 <p align="center">
   <img src="Image/image5.png" alt="alt text" />
 </p>

-Figure 4: shows the Individuals are created for each class, and each class can have multiple individuals from other classes
+Figure 4 shows that Individuals are created for each class, and each class can have multiple individuals from other classes

 #### SPARQL Query